top of page

 Welcome!
 I am an Assistant Professor in the Department of Political Science at the University of California, San Diego.

-My research has been published in the American Political Science Review, Quarterly Journal of Political Science, Legislative Studies QuarterlyBusiness and Politics, and Political Science Research & Methods.
+My other research is published in the American Political Science Review, Quarterly Journal of Political Science, Legislative Studies QuarterlyBusiness and Politics, Journal of Political Institutions and Political Economy, and Political Science Research & Methods.
 I received my Ph.D. in Political Economy and Government from Harvard University in 2018.
-My CV is available here.

 bottom of page